facebook/create-react-app/CONTRIBUTING.md

 2. Close the milestone and create a new one for the next release.
 3. In most releases, only `react-scripts` needs to be released.
 If you don’t have any changes to the `packages/create-react-app` folder, you don’t need to bump its version or publish it (the publish script will publish only changed packages).
 4. Note that files in `packages/create-react-app` should be modified with extreme caution.
 Since it’s a global CLI, any version of `create-react-app` (global CLI) including very old ones should work with the latest version of `react-scripts`.
-5. Run `yarn compile:lockfile`.
-The command will generate an updated lockfile in `packages/create-react-app` that should be committed.
-6. Create a change log entry for the release:
+5. Create a change log entry for the release:

-- You'll need an [access token for the GitHub API](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+  * You'll need an [access token for the GitHub API](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 Save it to this environment variable: `export GITHUB_AUTH="..."`
-- Run `yarn changelog`.
+  * Run `yarn changelog`.
 The command will find all the labeled pull requests merged since the last release and group them by the label and affected packages, and create a change log entry with all the changes and links to PRs and their authors.
 Copy and paste it to `CHANGELOG.md`.
-- Add a four-space indented paragraph after each non-trivial list item, explaining what changed and why.
+  * Add a four-space indented paragraph after each non-trivial list item, explaining what changed and why.
 For each breaking change also write who it affects and instructions for migrating existing code.
-- Maybe add some newlines here and there.
+  * Maybe add some newlines here and there.
 Preview the result on GitHub to get a feel for it.
 Changelog generator output is a bit too terse for my taste, so try to make it visually pleasing and well grouped.

-7. Make sure to include “Migrating from ...” instructions for the previous release.
+6. Make sure to include “Migrating from ...” instructions for the previous release.
 Often you can copy and paste them.
-8. Run `npm run publish`.
+7. Run `npm run publish`.
 (It has to be `npm run publish` exactly, not just `npm publish` or `yarn publish`.)
-9. Wait for a long time, and it will get published.
+8. Wait for a long time, and it will get published.
 Don’t worry that it’s stuck.
 In the end the publish script will prompt for versions before publishing the packages.
-10. After publishing, create a GitHub Release with the same text as the changelog entry.
+9. After publishing, create a GitHub Release with the same text as the changelog entry.
 See previous Releases for inspiration.

-Make sure to test the released version!
-If you want to be extra careful, you can publish a prerelease by running `npm run publish -- --canary=next --exact --cd-version <major|minor|patch> --npm-tag=next` instead of `npm run publish`.

-## Releasing the Docs

 1. Go to the `docusaurus/website` directory
 2. Run `yarn build`